isabella232/lukas-ner-model/README.md

 ```

 ## Data
-Explanation of data used and link to Drive folder.
+All input data and various intermediate results can be found [here](https://drive.google.com/drive/u/0/folders/1To6v4SPUL1eHOf2OGtoILg0htD3Mae0E) for reproducability.
+Placing the data folders locally in the cloned repository will enable all code to run from the get-go.
+The input data of articles from Bonnier News are retrieved from <i>
+data-warehouse-bn.content.article_deduplicated</i> in BigQuery, while the articles from TT are retrieved via the <i>Search API</i> by using get_tt_articles.py.

 ## Named Entity Recognition (NER)
-The <i>ner</i> directory contains work where the pre-finetuned <b>bert-base-swedish-cased-ner</b> is evaluated at NER, as well as exploratory work on applications of the results.
+The <i>ner</i> directory contains work where the pre-finetuned <b>bert-base-swedish-cased-ner</b> is evaluated at NER, as well as exploratory work regarding the applications of NER.

 * entity_processing/
     * recognition.py – for performing NER on a dataset of articles, essentially the same code used in the krangy repository